zefie/SparksPlayer/README.md

 Then run `npm install` and then `node server.js` and open `http://localhost:3000` on a web browser.
 Then select one of your tracks in the drop down menu.

-The multitrack songs are located in the directory assigned to `TRACK_PATH`, this is by default `client/multitrack`, and a multitrack song a Sparks MP4 file.
+The multitrack songs are located in the directory assigned to `TRACKS_PATH`, this is by default `client/multitrack`, and a multitrack song is a Sparks MP4 file.

 The Sparks support is a dirty hack, but from my testing appears to work.